syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FAQ/Groups/How-to-derive-user-defined-groups.md

 'Group "Col2" using a custom categorizer and Comparer.

-   Dim cd As Syncfusion.Grouping.SortColumnDescriptor = New
+   Dim cdn As Syncfusion.Grouping.SortColumnDescriptor = New

 Syncfusion.Grouping.SortColumnDescriptor("Col2")

-   cd.Categorizer = New CustomCategorizer()
+   cdn.Categorizer = New CustomCategorizer()

-   cd.Comparer = New CustomComparer()
+   cdn.Comparer = New CustomComparer()

-   Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(cd)
+   Me.gridGroupingControl1.TableDescriptor.GroupedColumns.Add(cdn)